Celestial-Bai/Celestial-Bai.github.io/index.md

 ## News
 1. Recently I have graduated from School of Statistics, Renmin University of China.
 (2020-6-30)
 2. I sent my documents about applications to the University of Tokyo.
-If everything goes smoothly, I will be the Research Student of Imoto's Lab, Human Genome Center, Institute of Medical Science, the University of Tokyo.
+If everything goes smoothly, I will be the Research Student of Imoto Lab, Human Genome Center, Institute of Medical Science, the University of Tokyo.
 (2020-4-28)
 3. I have finished my graduation thesis and you can read it from RUC Library.
 I should say thank you to my advisor, Yang Li.
 Moreover, Prof. Feifei Wang, Prof. Danlin Yu and Prof. Yaozhong Zhang also gave me lots of help.
 (2020-4-17)

 ## Research Interests